jmacdotorg/alisio/README.md

 ## Bugs and TODO

-This is super-alpha.
-Its author is still figuring out how it wants to work, and the interface might still change a lot.
+This is beta software.
+Its author is still figuring out how it wants to work, and the interface might still change.
 Use at your own risk.

 Known issues:

 * Rather inflexible.
 (Can't customize the call-to-action text, for example.)

 * It should really be able to work with both Atom and RSS.
 Well, it doesn't.

-* Alisio strips all HTML markup, so the use of even simple text styles like italics go away.
-(I tried to remedy this by using the Pango text processor, but I found no way to adjust its line height via ImageMagick -- and its default spacing is unacceptably tight.)

 * Blog posts with absurdly long titles will make the tweet-post fail silently.